mwerbos/rationalist_ritual_compendium/text/all_rituals.md

 * [Sabbath Hard and Go Home](https://benjaminrosshoffman.com/sabbath-hard-and-go-home/): a post by Ben Hoffman about the benefits of celebrating a full day of rest.
 * [Bring Back the Sabbath](https://www.lesswrong.com/posts/ZoCitBiBv97WEWpX5/bring-back-the-sabbath): a post by Zvi on the same topic, going into more detail about implementation and what things one might choose to omit in a Sabbath day.
 * [Rationalist Shabbat Script](arc_shabbat.html) used by the [Aspiring Rationalist Congregation of Rockville](https://www.lesswrong.com/groups/kipXKmRAFrKq2gaRa).
-* TODO: add Rivka's Shabbat script.
+* A more involved [Shabbat Ritual](shabbat_ritual.html) from the Baltimore LW group.
-* TODO: Interrogate Valinor people about their Shabbat.
+* TODO: Add writeup of Valinor Shabbat.

 # Spring
 ## Passover